vanHeemstraSystems/threagile-monitoring/README.md

     # Without hatch: $ python src/threagile_monitoring/app.py
     $ hatch env create # optional, if the default env already exists you will be told
-    $ hatch shell # spawn a shell within an environment (threagile-monitoring) $ pip show threagile-monitoring # optional, shows the project details, here 'threagile-monitoring', from `pyproject.toml`
+    $ hatch shell # spawn a shell within an environment (.hatch) $ pip show threagile-monitoring # optional, shows the project details, here 'threagile-monitoring', from `pyproject.toml`
     # Name: threagile-monitoring
     # Version: 0.0.1 # it takes this from src/threagile_monitoring/__about__.py
     # ...
-    (threagile-monitoring) $ python -c "import sys;print(sys.executable)" # optional, see where your environment's python is located
-    (threagile-monitoring) $ pip install --upgrade pip # optional, the `run` command allows you to execute commands in an environment as if you had already entered it.
+    (.hatch) $ python -c "import sys;print(sys.executable)" # optional, see where your environment's python is located (.hatch) $ pip install --upgrade pip # optional, the `run` command allows you to execute commands in an environment as if you had already entered it.
-    (threagile-monitoring) $ pip install -r requirements.txt # pipx won't do this (threagile-monitoring) $ exit # optional, type `exit` to leave the environment
+    (.hatch) $ pip install -r requirements.txt # pipx won't do this (.hatch) $ exit # optional, type `exit` to leave the environment
     $ cd .. # go one directory up
     $ git tag -a v0.0.1 -m "Initial release" # optional, if you have no tags yet: $ git tag
-    # setuptools_scm displays the version of our package and perform any side-effects like writing to a file. (here: `_version.py`)
+    # setuptools_scm displays the version of our package and perform any side-effects like writing to a file. (here: `__about__.py`)
     ```

     **Package your site with webpack:**